frios2020/Project-2/README.md

 This notebook is prepared to run easily, just copy the files:
 - kaggle.json
 - nyc_mask.png and,
-- boxdefined.png in your google drive.
+- boxdefined.png in your google drive (root).
 After that, open the file NYC TAXI FARE PROJECT/NJIT.ipynb and select option run all in google colab. <br>

 In its lines this notebook do these steps to have ready the dataset.